 An intangible asset is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Gains or losses arising from derecognition of an intangible asset, measured 3.10 Employee benefits as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in the Statement of Profit and Loss when the asset is derecognised.
+Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in the Statement of Profit and Loss when the asset is derecognised.